 You’ve booked a surprise weekend for your partner in London (go you!) but you don’t want to spend the entire time doing ‘touristy’ things.
 So where can you go and what can you do?

 Here are some unique things that London’s got to offer that’ll take you off the beaten track and make this a weekend to remember.

 There are so many markets to choose from, so if you and your partner love to bag unique products and a bargain or two, these aren’t to be missed.

 For example, if you love your food, Borough Market is bursting at the seams with tasty fruit and veg, plenty of baked goodies and oodles of lovely street food.

-Or, if vintage clothes and other antique items are more your thing, Brick Lane Market is the place to be thanks to its ample bric-a-brac, furniture, clothes and more.
+Or, if vintage clothes and other antique items are more your things, Brick Lane Market is the place to be thanks to its ample bric-a-brac, furniture, clothes and more.
 Plus, if gardening is your favourite pastime, Columbia Road is where you’ll discover plants, bulbs, shrubs and trees (just make sure you’ll be able to fit them in the car/on the train for the journey home).

 Book an Apartment

-Instead of the bog-standard chain hotels everyone else stays in London, why not treat yourself to a boutique-style apartment?
+Instead of the bog-standard chain hotels, everyone else stays in London, why not treat yourself to a boutique-style apartment?
 Available from the likes of Urban Retreats Apartments, these not only give you your own romantic space but are also great for storing all your market buys and even rustling up a tasty treat from the yummy produce you’ve found.

 Try Something Different to Eat